5 Things to Know About the iOS 14.4.2 Update

 Apple’s pushed an important iOS 14.4.2 update to iPhone users around the world.

-iOS 14.4.2 is another point release and it’s just as small as the previous version of iOS 14 (iOS 14.4.1).
-Unlike many of Apple’s maintenance upgrades, iOS 14.4.2 doesn’t have any known bug fixes on board.
-That said, it does have an important change on board.
+iOS 14.4.2 is a point release.
+Unlike many of Apple’s other maintenance upgrades, iOS 14.4.2 doesn’t have any known bug fixes on board.
+That said, it does bring one important change to iPhone users.

 The iOS 14.4.2 update is compatible with all iOS 14-powered phones which means it’s available to download if you own an iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone SE 2, iPhone 12 mini, iPhone 12, iPhone 12 Pro, or iPhone 12 Pro Max.